T-Vine/T-Vine/README.md

 Thank you for reading this!

 Things I'm planning/working on:
-- Visualizing the Mandelbrot set and other fractals.
+- ~Visualizing the Mandelbrot set and other fractals.~ Completed!
+Mandelbrot, Multibrot, Tricorn and the Julia set have all been modelled!
-- An algorithm for creating Lagrange polynomials.
+- ~An algorithm for creating Lagrange polynomials.~ Completed!
+While it struggles with decimals, it was really a proof of concept, and turned out really well!
 - Visualizing Flow Fields.
 - Machine Learning/AI